DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 The following code snippets show the steps that are needed to develop and deploy custom functionality as a Cadenza Analytics extension.

-Full, working examples can be found in the [example folder of the module's GitHub repository](https://github.com/DisyInformationssysteme/cadenza-analytics-python/tree/main/examples).
+Full, working examples can be found in the [module's GitHub repository](https://github.com/DisyInformationssysteme/cadenza-analytics-python/tree/main) in the `examples` folder.

 Initially, the module must be imported: